ericop/BlipWars/README.md

 ## Games Assets

-- Music is by FoxSynergy (http://opengameart.org/content/planetrise) and by remaxim (http://opengameart.org/content/nature-theme-sketch) and by PetterTheSturgeon (http://opengameart.org/content/sci-fi-electronic-lost-signal)
+- Music is by *FoxSynergy* (http://opengameart.org/content/planetrise) and by *remaxim* (http://opengameart.org/content/nature-theme-sketch)
+- EricOP https://github.com/ericop for other graphics and sound effects
 - This game BlipWars draws inspiration from all the sci-fi RTS games before it.
 Thanks for inspiring me ;)
-- EricOP https://github.com/ericop for other graphics and sound effects

 ## To Do
 - [ ] Add project landing page with [cool theme](http://themes.gohugo.io/github-project-landing-page/)